 What Is a Strategic Plan?

-To understand strategic planning, we need to first define a strategic plan.
 A strategic plan is a strategy that’s devised to achieve overall goals set by a business, accounting for resources, market restrictions, stakeholder demands and more.
 A strategic plan sets its sights on the future, where the business wants to be, not where it currently is.
 This means having to step back from the day-to-day operations of a business.

 Which Businesses Need Strategic Planning?